ebi-ait/ingest-programmatic-submissions/docs/introduction/introduction.md

 </p>

-The schemas accepted for each of the major entities can be found always under the url `https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema/type/{major_entity}`, substituting `{type}` with  any of the major types described previously (e.g. https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema/type/biomaterial)
+The schemas accepted for each of the major entities can be found always under the url `https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema/type/{major_entity}`, substituting `{type}` with  any of the major types described previously, for example: [https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema/type/biomaterial](https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema/type/biomaterial)

 ## The HCA-DCP Ingestion Service